Rt Hon David Heath CBE

 Andrew’s professional experience is in governance, marketing and change management across a range of public, not-for-profit and private sector organisations.
 He holds a range of non-executive roles and has a particular specialism in governance for professional, membership and regulatory bodies.

 He is Chair of the Professional Conduct Committee at the General Osteopathic Council, a chair of Fitness to Practise panels at the Nursing and Midwifery Council, Deputy Chair of the Investigating Committee of the General Pharmaceutical Council and a member of the Legal Practitioners Disciplinary Tribunal in Ireland.
-He is also a non-executive director and Chair of the Audit and Risk Committee at Registers of Scotland (the Scottish government land and legal documents registry), an independent member of the Civil Nuclear Police Authority and a non-executive director of Northumbria Students’ Union.
+He is also a non-executive director and Chair of the Audit and Risk Committee at Registers of Scotland (the Scottish Government land and legal documents registry), an independent member of the Civil Nuclear Police Authority and a non-executive director of Northumbria Students’ Union.

-Andrew is an independent selection panellist for the Judicial Appointments Commission and, in his earlier career, worked in leadership roles in a number of law firms, including ten years as Head of Marketing at Eversheds.
+Andrew is an independent selection panellist, and panel chair, for the Judicial Appointments Commission and, in his earlier career, worked in leadership roles in a number of law firms, including ten years as Head of Marketing at Eversheds.

 Appointed: January 2020